hkuedl/Heat-Cold_Wave_Load_Forecasting/README.md

 ## Experiments
-Codes related to experiments are provided in filefold `forecasting_using_generated_samples`.
+Codes related to experiments are provided in filefold `forecasting_using_generated_samples.py`.

 Codes for **(1) Extreme Classifier-Guided Diffusion Synthesis** can be found in the following files: `Dataset_Loader_2D.py`, `diff_Model_2D. py`, `Models_2D.py`, `diff_training_2D.py`, and `generate_new_samples_2D.py`; The trained diffusion model parameters will be saved in filefold `Model_parameters`.